xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ### Dockerhub

 This is the simplest technique and follows a workflow that most docker users would be well aware of.
-Essentially, routing in the IOS-XR linux shell needs to be set up to dockerhub: <https://hub.docker.com>
+To make it work, routing in the IOS-XR linux shell needs to be set up to reach dockerhub: <https://hub.docker.com>

+Vagrant Setup